puppeteer/puppeteer/docs/api.md

 - whenever the page gets navigated
 - whenever the child frame gets attached or navigated.
 In this case, the function gets invoked in the context of the newly attached frame

 The function is invoked after the document was created but before any of its scripts were run.
-This is useful to amend javascript environment, e.g. to seed [Math.random](https://github.com/GoogleChrome/puppeteer/blob/master/examples/unrandomize.js)
+This is useful to amend JavaScript environment, e.g. to seed [Math.random](https://github.com/GoogleChrome/puppeteer/blob/master/examples/unrandomize.js)

 #### page.focus(selector)
 - `selector` <[string]> A query [selector] of element to focus.
 If there are multiple elements satisfying the selector, the first will be focused.